IRP 15

 • Proficiency in English, good communication skill and social competence

-Enrolment in a doctoral programme of School of Physics and Astronomy
+Enrolment in a doctoral programme of the university KU Leuven (Leuven, Belgium)

 Supervision: